25 May 2026

 TL;DR

 The GSM-Symbolic paper (ICLR 2025) purported to show that language models rely on pattern matching rather than genuine reasoning by demonstrating that perturbing the questions to make them break the pattern of the original question would catastrophically reduce performance in the model.
-Running the results again in March 2026 with GPT4o, Claude Opus 4.6, and Claude Haiku 4.5 shows that we precisely replicate the original failures in reasoning only when we do not audit out examples that may actually be ambiguous for the model.
+Running the results again in March 2026 with GPT4o, Claude Opus 4.6, and Claude Haiku 4.5 shows that we precisely replicate the original findings only when we do not audit out examples that may actually be ambiguous for the model.
 When we carefully remove samples that may genuinely impact the calculation, the effect is drastically reduced.
-This calls into question the content of the original dataset and the claims of that work.
+This implies that the massive drop in performance is simply the models making a reasonable judgement to act on the "irrelevant" added data because it might be important.

 Introduction